jamiejcross/glasgow/ABOUT.md

-# Hosting UofG data maps for us in analysing global challenge related research collaborations and funding streams.
+# Hosting UofG data maps for use in analysing global challenge related research collaborations and funding streams.